y1fe1/Causal-Order-Broadcast-Protocol/reports/A3_report.typ

 \
 == Latency and message complexity for one RCO-Broadcast Operation \

-In this metric, the experiment was conducted on a 6-connected graph, with 10 nodes, and 5 distinct messages broadcasting across the network.
-The results show a overall decreasing trend in average latency and Message Complexity with the Echo amplification enabled
+In this metric, the experiment was conducted on a 9-connected graph, with 10 to 20 nodes, and 2 distinct messages broadcasting across the network.

 #pagebreak()